Privacy Policy

 3.7.)
 SSL or TLS encryption

-For security reasons and to protect the transmission of confidential content, such as orders or inquiries that you send to us as the website operator, this site uses SSL or TLS encryption.
+For security reasons and to protect the transmission of confidential content, such as orders or enquiries that you send to us as the website operator, this site uses SSL or TLS encryption.
 You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+If SSL or TLS encryption is activated, the data you send to us cannot be read by third parties.

 3.8.)
 Information, deletion and correction